 - Tuberculosis test (if MD requires) – just like for adults, baby will be injected with an inactivated serum and you’ll need to monitor their skin for any bumps or swelling which could indicate a positive test requiring immediate follow up by your doctor.

-2 MONTH Dr. VISIT
+2 MONTH PEDIATRICIAN WELL-CHILD VISIT

 In addition to checking baby’s vital signs (heart rate, breathing, temperature), growth (height and weight), and milestones, this well visit at 2 month of age has the doctor administering several vaccinations.
 Fortunately, some of these can be administered together limiting the number of injections your baby needs to get.
 The vaccines you can expect to be administered include: